Going digital: staying abreast of digitally-enabled change

 If we've received no other key insight from the first quarter of 2024, it's that we need to start looking at AI differently, embracing it where we can while no longer avoiding governing it's use.
 We've also seen the challenges of engaging employees as organisations walk forward into a digital future with a complex toolkit and some redundancy in traditional job roles.

-Our large planet continues to become smaller, as we uncover more and more of how inter-related we all are.
-Climate change deniers are eerily silent as we watch large-scale weather events unfolding in all corners of the globe.
+Our planet continues to feel smaller as we uncover how inter-related we all are.
+Climate change deniers are eerily silent as we watch large-scale weather events unfold across the globe.

 The highlights from the first quarter of 2024 that we'll share below can be applied to almost any aspect of business.
 So read this list with the lens of change management, or leadership, or sales, or whatever specialisation you wish to consider.